BDNYC/sedkit/source/_build/html/_sources/spectrum.rst.txt

 Spectrum
 ========

-The :ref:`Spectrum` class handles any 1D data representing the light from an astronomical source.
-A :ref:`Spectrum` object is created by passing the wavelength, flux density, and (optional) uncertainty with ``astropy.units`` to the class.
+The :py:class:`~spectrum.Spectrum` class handles any 1D data representing the light from an astronomical source.
+A :py:class:`~spectrum.Spectrum` object is created by passing the wavelength, flux density, and (optional) uncertainty with ``astropy.units`` to the class.

 .. code:: python